Oh, so you’ve decided to learn a little bit more about me, eh?

 My favorite place on earth is Higgins Lake, about two hours north of Lansing.
 I have been taking trips to the family cottage there my whole life.
 It’s the place where my family gets out the instruments and plays music until all hours at the bonfire or on the front porch.
 It’s the place where I recharge and truly relax.
 It’s the place where I stay connected to those I love.
 In my view, it’s paradise.

-Recently I was voted “Educator of the Year” by the Grand Ledge Chamber of Commerce.
+I was voted “Educator of the Year” in 2013 by the Grand Ledge Chamber of Commerce.
 What an honor this was for me professionally but, more importantly, I attribute my successes to the great team of teachers I work with each day.
 It’s a blessing and a privilege to work with these amazing people.
 [Newspaper clipping and some videos here]

 In addition, I was ranked by the Teacher Certification Degrees Website as the 22nd most influential elementary school teacher on Twitter (yes, that’s all of the Twitterverse!).
 I currently have 2,581 followers.

 And…to top it all off, my website recently won 2nd place (in the world!) for Best Use of Video in Education by The Edublog Awards.